 The CRRSAA funding is provided to higher education institutions to look forward and focus on how best to provide student support to keep students enrolled and academically engaged throughout the pandemic.
 The student portion of Harper’s funding provides financial aid grants which may be used for any component of the students’ cost of attendance or for emergency costs that arise due to coronavirus, such as tuition, food, housing, health care (including mental health care), or child care.

-Students who previously received grants from CRRSAA (HEERF II) or CARES Act (HEERF I) funding are eligible to apply for emergency aid.
+Students who received grants from CRRSAA (HEERF II) or CARES Act (HEERF I) funding in prior semesters are eligible to apply for emergency aid once per semester.
 Students who receive other sources of financial assistance, such as Pell grants, scholarships, or Hawks Care support, are eligible to apply.
 We encourage all students with financial need to apply.

 Background: The CRRSAA requires that institutions prioritize students with exceptional need, such as students who receive Pell grants, in awarding financial aid grants to students.
 Students do not need to be only Pell recipients or students who are eligible for Pell grants.
 Harper students with exceptional need were awarded the first disbursements from the CRRSAA funds Harper received.
 Harper carefully documented how students with exceptional need were prioritized in the distribution of these funds.